MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/rest/csharp.md

         }
 ```

-Yah, you just made your first request but you probably already knew how to make HTTP GET requests.
-If you want to see what all the answers look like in the JSON response, see [Handling the web search response](../../search-responses.md).
+That's all the more there is to sending a search request and getting back search results.
+To see what all the answers look like in the JSON response, see [Handling the web search response](../../search-responses.md).

 The rest of the sections walk you through one way of parsing the JSON response and displaying the search results.
-Be sure to read the [use and display requirements](use-display-requirements.md) to make sure you comply with all display requirements.
+Be sure to read the [use and display requirements](../../use-display-requirements.md) to make sure you comply with all display requirements.

 ## Using ranking to display the search results

 If the request succeeds, the code calls the `PrintResponse` method to print the search results in the console window.

-The example deserializes the JSON response into a dictionary instead of using class objects.
-The method first calls the `GetAnswerDataFromResponse` method to get the answer data for each answer in the response.

-After that, the code displays the search results using the RankingResponse answer.
-The ranking which answers to display in the pole, mainline, and sidebar sections of the search results page.
-For information about using the RankingResponse answer, see [Use ranking to display search results](rank-results.md).
+The example uses the RankingResponse answer to display the search results.
+The ranking determines which answers to display in the pole, mainline, and sidebar sections of the search results page.
+For information about using the RankingResponse answer, see [Use ranking to display search results](../../rank-results.md).

 ```csharp
         // Prints the JSON response data for pole, mainline, and sidebar.